 -a pinch of salt

 -Start with the sauce:

-Drizzle some olive oil in a pan and add the thinly chopped garlic and the crushed chilli on high heat.
-Let the oil fry for a little while: it will absorb the spiciness of the chilli.
+Drizzle some olive oil in a pan, add the thinly chopped garlic and the crushed chilli.
+Set on high heat and let the oil fry for a minute to let the aroma release.

 -Cover the pan with a lid and let it cook for 5 minutes.
-The tomatoes will be done by then and you can add the fish fillets.
+The tomatoes will be softer by then and you can add the fish fillets.

-Don't overcook the fish, or it will lose its juicy texture: no more than 8 minutes with the lid on (for an average store bought fillet which are usually more or less all the same size.
+Don't overcook the fish, or it will lose its juicy texture: no more than 8 minutes with the lid on (for an average store-bought fillet which is usually more or less all the same size.
 If you have fresh fish in bigger chunks I would say no more than 12 minutes).